Frequently Asked Questions

 The United Methodist Church is the third largest Christian group in the country, behind Catholics and Southern Baptists.
 There are 38,000 United Methodist congregations in the U.S. Worldwide, there are 70 million Methodist Christians.
 In the Green Bay area, there are nine United Methodist congregations.
 For more information about the United Methodist Church, see our denomination's website at umc.org.
 To find out more about what United Methodists believe, check out unitedmethodist.org.

 Do United Methodists have something like a pope?

 No pope, no central office and no archbishop.
 United Methodists have a structure that in some ways parallels that of the U.S. government.
 The church has a General Conference, its legislative branch; a Council of Bishops, somewhat like an executive branch; and a nine-member Judicial Council, the judicial branch.

 United Methodists serve the world by sharing and showing Christ's love through words and deeds.
 From sustainable water systems to health care, micro-lending, advocacy and a plan to eliminate deaths from malaria (Imagine No Malaria), United Methodists have many ways for people to live out their faith.
 Many United Methodists are active in both local missions and global efforts.

 New Hope has been very involved in serving both the community and the world.
 Our children, youth, and adults have been active for many years with Feed My Starving Children, Operation Christmas Child, Vida Nueva Christmas gifts for children, St. John's homeless shelter, De Pere Christian Outreach Food Pantry, Freedom House, Golden House, and other local missions.
-In addition, many youth and adults have participated in mission trips to Rockford, IL and Superior, WI.
+In addition, many youth and adults have participated in mission trips to Pennsylvania, Rockford, IL and Superior, WI.

 What do you do with financial donations?